exoplatform/exo-documentation/docs/LDAP.rst

 follow these steps:

 1. Open the configuration file ``picketlink-idm-ldap-config.xml``.
-2. Search for the option ctxDNs to define the different locations of DNs where your directory groups are located:
+2. Search for the option ctxDNs to define the multiple locations of DNs where your directory groups are located:

     .. code:: xml